- School Services

 - Esthetician-Skin Care Specialist will be assessed at 450 and 900 hours.

-- Esthetics, Instructor Training, Massage Theraphy, Manicuring/Nail Care, Barber Crossover to Cosmetology and Cosmetology Crossover to Barber students will be assesed at 50% and 100% of their class attendance (depending upon class clock hours) and receive a grade as outlined in the S.A.P.
+- Esthetics, Instructor Training, Massage Therapy, Manicuring/Nail Care, Barber Crossover to Cosmetology and Cosmetology Crossover to Barber students will be assessed at 50% and 100% of their class attendance (depending upon class clock hours) and receive a grade as outlined in the S.A.P.

 - Students will receive a copy of their progress report upon the completion of each evaluation period.

-- TOverall Grades are determined on the basis of the student’s attitude and his/her ability to perform elements of the course curriculum.
+- Overall grades are determined on the basis of the student’s attitude and his/her ability to perform elements of the course curriculum.
 Approximately 25 percent of the grade will be based upon written tests, 50 percent, upon attendance and the remaining 25 percent is based upon practical performance skills.

 Letter Grades are determined as follows: